unclejay13/unclejay13/README.md

 Hi!
 This is KoolJay.
-Nice to meet you!😋
+Nice to meet you😋
 I'm a partime developer, fulltime graphic designer!

 Contact: